Line upon Line Learning

 Double Gross Motor Early Reading Egg Hunt

-Take early reading practice on the move with an active egg hunt.Apparently, searching for eggs never gets old.
-My nine-year-old son Raisin and my five-year-old preschool Strawberry both loved search for eggs in our home and our yard, time and time again, on Easter.
-I told Strawberry that I’d hide eggs for her yet again today if she would read the words found inside each one!
+Apparently, searching for eggs never gets old.
+My older kids and my kindergartner all love hiding and searching for eggs in our home and our yard, time and time again, even when it's not quite Easter!
+I told my youngest that I'd hide eggs for her yet again today if she would read the words found inside each one!
 I choose words that she could read with a little sounding out help, and she loved acting them out in our early reading egg hunt this morning!

-Setting up the Egg Hunt
+Setting Up the Egg Hunt

 Here are the words that I chose.